 - ACT team

 - Geriatric psychiatry

-Psychotherapy cases and supervision are continued throughout your fourth year.
-You will have opportunities to pursue further training in more specialized forms of psychotherapy such as CBT, IPT, family therapy, and DBT.
+Psychotherapy cases and supervision continue throughout your fourth year.
+You will have opportunities to pursue further training in more specialized forms of psychotherapy such as cognitive-behavior therapy, interpersonal therapy, family therapy, and dialectical behavior therapy.
 You may also elect to begin formal psychoanalytic training at the Dallas Psychoanalytic Center.